-Exchange, other national securities exchanges on which the options contracts on the Reference Indexes are listed, and FINRA designed to detect violations of the federal securities laws and SRO rules.
+price discovery process that provides meaningful guideposts for FLEX Option pricing; and (iv) surveillance by the Exchange, Cboe Options, other U.S. options exchanges, and FINRA designed to detect violations of the federal securities laws and SRO rules.
 The Exchange has in place a surveillance program for transactions in ETFs to ensure the availability of information necessary to detect and deter potential manipulations and other trading abuses, thereby making the Shares less readily susceptible to manipulation.
-Further, the Exchange believes that because the assets in each Fund's portfolio, which are comprised primarily of FLEX Options on the applicable Reference Index, will be acquired in extremely liquid and highly regulated markets, the Shares are less readily susceptible to manipulation.
+Further, the Exchange believes that because the assets in each Fund's portfolio, which are comprised primarily of S&P 500 FLEX Options, will be acquired in extremely liquid and highly regulated markets, the Shares are less readily susceptible to manipulation.